Welcome to Strange Systems

 Helvetica is my favorite font.

-I will be living in Seoul as of mid-August 2007, but I've lived in New York City (7 years), Metro Washington DC (6 years), Seoul (12 years), outskirts of London (9 years) and Morroco (for 1 year when I was one - don't remember anything).
+I’ve been living in Seoul as of mid-August 2007, but I’ve lived in New York City (7 years), Metro Washington DC (6 years), London (9 years) and Morroco (for 1 year when I was one – don’t remember anything).
+Time-wise I have lived in Seoul the longest (total of 13 years and counting).
 Also lived for a couple months in Bangkok and Paris.
-To me home is where my family is.
+If you find that hard to follow, here is a map of where I have lived.

 I know how to solve a Rubik's cube (only because I bought the solution book and memorized it when I was 15 when my brain functioned better).